 Find out more

-- For more information about recreational water monitoring in a region contact the local regional or unitary council.
+- For further information about recreational monitoring programmes in a region or water quality conditions at a specific site, contact the local regional or unitary council.